From a Bronze Boar to a Digital Dream

 How saganauts began…

-For me, it began with The Metal Pig — H.C.
-Andersen’s haunting tale of a little boy and a bronze boar in Florence.
-I was a child when my parents first read it aloud to me, just before we travelled to Italy.
-Later, standing in front of Fontana del Porcellino, the famous bronze wild boar at the Mercato Nuovo, the story came alive.
-It wasn’t just a sculpture anymore — it was the pig from Andersen’s story, shimmering with imagination and memory.
+For me, the starting point was The Metal Pig — H.C.
+Andersen’s story about a little boy and a bronze boar in Florence.
+My parents read it aloud to me when I was a child, shortly before we travelled to Italy.
+Later, standing in front of Fontana del Porcellino at the Mercato Nuovo, the sculpture felt strangely familiar.
+It was no longer just a bronze figure, but the same animal I had met in the story — shaped by memory, imagination and place.

 That’s where the seed for Saganauts was planted.